 The Current State of Training

-As it stands right now, native Spanish speaking employees are trained very minimally in many workplaces.
+As it stands right now, native Spanish-speaking employees are trained very minimally in many workplaces.
 They usually will participate in classroom training where an interpreter just translates what’s being said to the Spanish speakers.

-There isn’t a lot of consideration given to the engagement of the Spanish speakers or limited English speakers in many workplaces.
+There isn’t a lot of consideration given to the engagement of Spanish speakers or limited English speakers in many workplaces.
 If Spanish-speaking trainees have areas they don’t understand or where information may be lost in translation, they might not feel comfortable interrupting training for clarification.

-The risks of this style of ineffective training are numerous, and can include the following:
+The risks of this style of ineffective training are numerous and can include the following:

 - If you’re not properly training Hispanic employees, the result can be a reduction in productivity.
-Strong training is one of the best ways to keep employees engaged and working at a maximum productivity level, yet many of Hispanic workers don’t receive the opportunities that comes with adequate training and development.
+Strong training is one of the best ways to keep employees engaged and working at a maximum productivity level, yet many Hispanic workers don’t receive the opportunities that come with adequate training and development.

 - Without proper training, Hispanic employees can become frustrated, and that can lead to high turnover rates for a business.